sizovs/boring-stack/README.md

 By looking into the code, you'll discover lesser-known gems such as Vine validation library.
 Generally, the dependencies are minimal, giving a refreshing feel after dealing with bloated frameworks.

+Simplicity is achieved through reduction, not addition.
+We can build and ship straight from local dev by saying no to Docker and external CI servers.
+By following the #1 rule of distributing computing (never distribute) and choosing SQLite, we achieve dev/prod environment parity.
+By eliminating indirection and build tools we can quickly spin up a local dev server unique and run all tests in parallel.
+Simplicity is great.

 # Before deployment
 Create `<project_dir>/.env` with the following content:
 ```